Ermangaud/victorfournet.github.io/_pages/publications.md

 Since 2021, I am a PhD student at [Laboratoire Jacques Louis Lions](https://www.ljll.math.upmc.fr/fr/?lang=fr) in Sorbonne Université, under the supervision of [Bruno Després](https://www.ljll.math.upmc.fr/despres/) (Sorbonne Université) and Christophe Buet (CEA).

-My main interest are the mathematical and numerical analysis of partial differential equations, with emphasis on kinetic theory and fluid mechanic.
-In my thesis, I am interested in coupled kinetic-fluid systems, with emphasis on the so-called "thick sprays equations", describing particles evolving in interaction with an underlying gas.
+My main interests are the mathematical and numerical analysis of partial differential equations, with emphasis on kinetic theory and fluid mechanic.
+In my thesis, I am interested in coupled kinetic-fluid systems describing particles evolving in interaction with an underlying gas, with particular interest in the "thick sprays" regime.

 **Papers and Preprints:**